TNRIS/nominatim-docker/README.md

 ## General Build/Setup
 The setup and build steps below are taken from the project [https://github.com/mediagis/nominatim-docker](https://github.com/mediagis/nominatim-docker).
-We are using the latest version of nominatim, v3.4.
+We are using v3.4 of Nominatim.
 The nominatim project can be found [here](https://github.com/osm-search/Nominatim) and the documentation is found [here](https://nominatim.org/release-docs/develop/).
 You can follow these steps to get things running on your local machine for testing/dev.

 1. Build the image